yuwen841019/TRGN510_FinalProject/README.md

   - 38096336-4257-481c-b653-91804af5b2a1.htseq.counts.gz

 ## Milestone 1
-- I want to filter ten data files of white male and ten data files of black/African American from GDC Data Portal.
+- I want to filter fifteen data files of white male and fifteen data files of black/African American from GDC Data Portal.
 Then, I want to download the data files in HT-seq format and import them into R.

 ## Milestone 2
 - I want to analyze tha data that can turn raw counts into biological insights and generate some plots.